 How the Weight Loss Timeline Calculator Works

-Predicting when you will reach your goal weight is not as simple as dividing total pounds by a fixed weekly rate.
-Your body is a dynamic system that adapts to changes in energy intake, and any accurate projection must account for this.
-Our calculator uses the Mifflin-St Jeor equation — considered the gold standard for estimating Basal Metabolic Rate (BMR) by the Academy of Nutrition and Dietetics — and then applies your activity multiplier to determine your Total Daily Energy Expenditure (TDEE).
+Estimating when you may reach your goal weight is not as simple as dividing total pounds by a fixed weekly rate.
+Your body is a dynamic system that adapts to changes in energy intake, and any useful projection should account for this.
+This calculator uses the Mifflin-St Jeor equation, a widely used resting-metabolic-rate equation, and then applies your activity multiplier to estimate your Total Daily Energy Expenditure (TDEE).

 From your TDEE, the calculator models three calorie deficit scenarios: conservative (-250 cal/day), moderate (-500 cal/day), and aggressive (-750 cal/day).
 But here is what makes this calculator different from most: it recalculates your BMR at every step as your weight decreases.
 This metabolic adaptation modeling means the projections you see are significantly more realistic than calculators that assume a constant burn rate throughout your journey.

-The underlying math follows the energy balance principle: approximately 7,700 calories of deficit equals one kilogram (or about 3,500 calories per pound) of body weight lost.
-At each weekly interval, the calculator computes your new BMR based on your projected weight, determines your adjusted TDEE, applies the chosen deficit, and calculates the actual weight loss for that period.
-This iterative approach produces a gradually decelerating curve — which is exactly what happens in real life.
+The underlying math follows the energy balance principle: approximately 7,700 calories of deficit equals one kilogram (or about 3,500 calories per pound) of body weight change in simple planning math.
+At each weekly interval, the calculator computes a new estimated BMR from your projected weight, determines your adjusted TDEE, applies the chosen deficit or custom calorie intake, and calculates the estimated loss for that period.
+This iterative approach produces a gradually decelerating curve, which is usually more realistic than a fixed weekly-loss shortcut.

 Understanding the Three Deficit Scenarios